jingga06/Astra_Otoparts_Predictive_Maintenance_Induction_Motor/README.md

 ## 5. Running the Live Simulation (optional, for the "Live Simulation" page)

-The Live Simulation page reads from a file that is continuously updated by a **separate, standalone process** — it does not run automatically when you start the dashboard.
+The Live Simulation page reads from a file that is continuously updated by a **separate, standalone process**, it does not run automatically when you start the dashboard.
 To see it in action:

 1. Open a **second terminal** (keep the dashboard running in the first one).